A Superhero Movie Got A Screenplay Nomination: Glitch Or Game-Changer?

 Granted, superhero films vary more widely in setting, tone, aesthetics and scope than many who are content to sneer at the genre believe, but it's fair to say that Logan is an atypical example of the form.
 Gritty superhero films are thick on the ground, but Mangold's movie is also intimate, desolate and morally exhausted.
 It looks and feels different — deliberately so — from the colorful, snarky, world-saving whiz-bangery of mainstream Marvel fare.
 It plays in pointed contrast to them, in fact, and its future setting seems a wry comment on the ultimate fate of those quippy heroes who go around blithely Avenging things.

-It also offers something to viewers that only Nolan's Batman films ever have (spoilers ahead): A superhero story with a definitive ending.
+It also offers something to viewers that only Nolan's Batman films ever have (spoilers ahead): a superhero story with a definitive ending.

 In my book The Caped Crusade: Batman and the Rise of Nerd Culture, I devote a fair amount of ink to the proposition that while hardcore superhero nerds can and do delight in the open-ended, Ragnarok-esque cycle of endless adventure that their favorite heroes perpetually experience, others — casual moviegoers, say — find that notion deeply unsatisfying.